 ADMINISTRATION INFORMATION Version: New OCM 26/06/19 Res: 187-19 Synopsis: Policy created.
-Version 2 CnG CP126 OCM 30/09/20 Res: ???-20 Synopsis Reviewed and Adopted by Council
+Policy created.
+Version 2 CnG CP126 OCM 30/09/20 Res: 270-20 Synopsis Reviewed and Adopted by Council Version 3 CnG CP126 OCM 28/09/22 Res: 243-22 Synopsis Reviewed and Adopted by Council

-Cyber Security is about defending Information Technology (IT) facilities and services and stored data from unauthorised access, use, disclosure, disruption, modification and destruction.
+Cyber Security is about defending Information Communication Technology (ICT) facilities and services and stored data from unauthorised access, use, disclosure, disruption, modification and destruction.
 It is concerned with ensuring integrity, availability, confidentiality and safety of data and services; and ensures controls are proportionate to risk.